 One mother emailed me about her 7 yr old son diagnosed with Auditory Processing Disorder (APD):

-His brain is so much more switched on as he loves drawing, writing cards, making crafts, cutting, stapling etc. Prior to Tomatis, he had no interest in drawing, writing or doing anything with crafts… R has a lot more ideas & is inquisitive in a lot more things.
-He asks so much more questions about things, & always is coming up with new inventions & new creations.’
+His brain is much more switched on as he loves drawing, writing cards, making crafts, cutting, stapling etc. Before Tomatis, he had no interest in drawing, writing or doing anything with crafts… R has a lot more ideas & is inquisitive about a lot more things.
+He asks many more questions about things, & always is coming up with new inventions & new creations.’

-I provide Tomatis® training for all ages: individual programmes for children to improve learning outcomes as well as energizing programmes for teenagers, adults, the elderly and expectant mothers to reduce stress, experience deep relaxation and improve memory and sleep.
+I provide Tomatis® training for all ages: individual programmes for children to improve learning outcomes and energizing programmes for teenagers, adults, the elderly and expectant mothers to reduce stress, experience deep relaxation and improve memory and sleep.

 Get in touch